jon-jacky/Piety/test/ed/README.md

 It is helpful to execute *.ed* test scripts interactively at first to observe the behavior and confirm that the editor performs as intended.
-To do this, you must run *edo* not *ed*, because *edo* provides the *x* script execution command.
+To do this, you must run *edo* not *ed*, because *edo* provides the *X* script execution command (that is an uppercase *X*).
 Load the script into an editor buffer:  *B sample.ed*.
-Then change back to the *main* buffer with *b main* and execute the test in that buffer with the *x* command: *x sample.ed*.
+Then change back to the *main* buffer with *b main* and execute the test in that buffer with the *X* command: *X sample.ed*.
 The buffer name can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
-For example, the command *x samp-* or even *x s-* might run the test script in *sample.ed*.
+For example, the command *X samp-* or even *X s-* might run the test script in *sample.ed*.

 Each command echoes as it executes, then there is a short delay before the next command so you can see its effect.
-The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: *x sample.ed 0 0* suppresses both echo and delay.
+The echo and delay can be adjusted or suppressed by two optional *X* parameters that follow the buffer name: *X sample.ed 0 0* suppresses both echo and delay.
 For example:

     ... $ python3 -i -m edo
     :B sample.ed
     sample.ed, 18 lines
     :b main
     .   main                 0  None
-    :x sample.ed 1 2
+    :X sample.ed 1 2
     ...
     ... sample.ed executes, echoes commands, waits 2 sec after each command ...